jdrichards-pursuit/week-5.1-python-theory/README.md

 ## Pandas Challenge

+You will create functions to analyze the employee performance dataset.

-Read the instructions in the pandas_challenge.py file to understand the challenge.
+Read the instructions in the pandas_challenge.md file to understand the challenge.
 Then place your code in the pandas_challenge.py file.

 Good Luck!